-Kaliheni pass (also pronounced as Kalihani Pass) or traditionally known as the Senghor Jot, is the highest pass in the shepherd route from Kullu valley to the remotest Bara Bhangal area of Kangra valley in Himachal Pradesh.
-Kali-Heni which means black snow, is rightly named as ancient glaciers with very old ice formations are observed both in the approach and at the pass.
+Kaliheni pass (also pronounced as Kalihani Pass) trek is one the offbeat trails in the Himalayas producing contrasting beauty of green and arid regions.
+The pass at ~4800 m/15750 ft, traditionally known as the Senghor Jot, is the highest pass in the shepherd route from Kullu valley to the remotest Bara Bhangal area of Kangra valley in Himachal Pradesh.
+Kali-Heni which means black snow, is rightly named as you can observe ancient glaciers with old ice formations both to the approach and at the pass.
 The pass itself is glacial.
-The route to Kaliheni and back to Sangchur village takes 6 days and 70 Km of trekking through Alpine forest inside Manali Sanctuary, splendid rolling Meadows and glacier moraine zones.
+The route to Kaliheni and back to Sangchur village takes 7 days and 70 Km of trekking through Alpine forest inside Manali Sanctuary, splendid rolling Meadows and glacier moraine zones.
 The hidden lush pastures are traditionally known to the “Gaddi”s (local name for the Shepherds) and while crossing the pass grazing opportunity extended between Kullu and Kangra valleys.
 On the first and last day of the trek, bird’s eye view of spread out Kullu valley is spectacular to watch.
 Lama Dugh area is known for its wild flowers during summer and monsoon.
 From Khanpari Pass/base of Khanpari Tibba, the view of Pir Panjal range (Deo Tibba, Indrasan, Indra Tilak, Ali Ratan Tibba etc) is a trekkers delight.
-To the north-west Dhauladhar Range (Hanuman Tibba) is close by.
+To the north-west Dhauladhar Range (Hanuman Tibba, Friendship peak, Ladakhi, Manali peak etc. ) is close by.
 Very few trails in Himachal produce similar kind of vast expanse of the sprawling meadows.
 In jest, this interior high altitude mountain pass between Kullu and Kangra is a unique Himalayan trail of its own kind with unexplored wilderness.

 Day 1: Reach Manali by Noon – Lodge/Guest house stay at Vashisht, Manali.